Jilong-Jerome/sociality-in-spiders-dead-end/Genome_Assembly/README.md

 The output of Hifiasm is two assembly graphs in GFA format, each represent a haplotype.

-The workflow for all species is attached [workflow.py](https://github.com/Jilong-Jerome/sociality-in-spiders-dead-end/blob/main/Genome_Assembly/workflow.py)
+The workflow for all species is in the attached [workflow.py](https://github.com/Jilong-Jerome/sociality-in-spiders-dead-end/blob/main/Genome_Assembly/workflow.py)

 Showcase using *S.dumicola* as an example
 ```